fertinaz/genPrime/README.md

 ```

 Note:
---parallel option doesn't work properly, so you can ignore it at the moment.
+--parallel option doesn't work properly, so please ignore it at the moment.

 Some results produced with a decent mobile workstation: